 - 3.4 Develop a resource inventory of educational material on food production skills and knowledge on topics such as seed saving, pollinators, native plant, organic pesticides, food forest ecosystem, traditional food systems, etc. Provide the inventory through a variety of avenues including the Saanich website, social media, brochures, other Saanich publications (Our Backyard, Sustainable Saanich Newsletter) or promotion of farming seminars held by outside organizations. - 3.5 Continue to support the Greater Victoria Libraries and their work with the Lifecycles Project in providing a Seed Library and workshops on food production. - 3.6 Support local educational institutions and partnering organizations in providing food security related programs such as fresh school lunches, food literacy and access to educational or demonstration food gardens.

-- 3.7 Report out on Saanich's agriculture and food security statistics at the end of each Stats Canada Census cycle (approximately every 5 Years). - 3.8 Increase public awareness on the benefits of supporting local farmers and the challenges involved for farmers growing food in Saanich. - 3.9 Support animal husbandry education through organizations in the community, such as BC 4H Clubs.
+- 3.8 Increase public awareness on the benefits of supporting local farmers and the challenges involved for farmers growing food in Saanich. - 3.9 Support animal husbandry education through organizations in the community, such as BC 4H Clubs.